Nainik2509/Vuexy-React-Next-Js/docs/articles/how-to-use-i18n-in-a-page.md

 # How to use i18n in a page

-Master admin provides i18n for navigation only.
+Vuexy admin provides i18n for navigation only.
 There might be a time when you might want to translate any text in a page.
 Here's how you can achieve that:

 1. Make sure your have `i18next`, `react-i18next`, `i18next-http-backend` and `i18next-browser-languagedetector` packages installed
 2. Copy the `src/configs/i18n.ts` file from the full version and paste it under the same directory in your project